Need help reaching agreement in a Family Law negotiation or resolving a dispute?

 Other experts who may have to be engaged include forensic accountants/valuers (e.g. of a business, superannuation, real estate, art collections, antiques, collectables, vintage cars, motorbikes etc) or medical practitioners (e.g. doctors, specialists, psychiatrists, psychologists).

 Experts are generally appointed to provide independent expert affidavit evidence.
 They are generally engaged to resolve a dispute or to comply with the relevant legislation or a Court Order and are usually instructed and paid for jointly by the parties.

 What is a Costs Order?

-If a costs order is made it will usually be after the conclusion of your matter and for only a part of the total of our Tax Invoices.
-Party-party costs are calculated according to the scale in the Family Law Rules.
-Applying he rates in the scale of costs to work set out in our Tax Invoice usually results in a lower amount than our charges for the same work.
-So even in the unlikely event that you obtain a costs order, you will not recover your entire costs.
+If a costs order is made it will usually be after the final hearing of your matter and for only part of the total amount you have paid.
+Party-party costs are calculated according to a scale in the Family Law Rules which invariably results in a lower amount than your solicitor charges.
+So even in the extremely unlikely event that you obtain a costs order, you would not recover your entire costs.